NullandKale/SimpleTopDownShooter/CS162Final/README.md

 Before I continue I'd like to explain one thing I do in comments that can be confusing for some people.
 If I am going to continue a comment in a few lines or so, above the corresponding code I will end the comment with a double tilde "~/~", and then pickup the next comment with another double tilde "~/~".

 ## TODO
-  1. Implement a health system for the player
-  2. Implement a game over screen
-  3. Implement more weapons
+  1. Implement more weapons
-  4. Implement melee attacks
+  2. Implement melee attacks

 ## DONE
   1. An understanding of the use of variables, conditionals, loops, and arrays | [Link](https://github.com/NullandKale/SimpleTopDownShooter/blob/faf0e8a1c6bc2fa0356bfb86e66829f0e14e0381/CS162Final/StateMachines/GameState.cs)